 Engage your customers by listening to their queries and problems and show them that you care.
 Happy customers tend to buy more.

 When a customer posts about your company on social media, be it a compliment or a complaint, you must make efforts to respond.

 A report from Applied Marketing Service has revealed that customers who receive responses to their tweets are willing to spend 3-20% more on average-priced items.

 #2.
 Give Customers Rewards & Incentives

 Offering rewards is a great way to achieve customer loyalty.
-Customers are loyal to businesses that understand their needs and fulfill their expectations.
+Consumers are loyal to businesses that understand customer needs and fulfill their expectations.

 Rewarding loyal customers should be an integral part of your loyalty programs.
 Customers who are your frequent buyers certainly deserve some reward from you.

-Many businesses even design a loyalty program to offer them points for every purchase.
+Many businesses even design a loyalty program management platform to offer them points for every purchase.
 These points can be redeemed later as discounts for the next purchase.

 Some other ideas for rewards include early access, invites for special events, and surprises with unadvertised discounts.

-To improve engagement, you can give rewards for user-generated content such as reviews, feedback, etc.
+To improve engagement, you can give rewards for user-generated content such as reviews, customer feedback, etc.